etlbox/etlbox.website/doks_v0.5/content/en/pricing/index.md

 #### How many licenses do I need to buy?

 Licensing is based on the amount of developers who are working with code that uses ETLBox.
 No additional licensing is needed.
 (You can deploy ETLBox on as many servers and virtual machines as you like, independent of the sizing of the usage of the systems).
+For the REDISTRIBUTABLE license, pricing may also depend on the amount of (expected) customers.

 #### Are there perpetual licenses?